AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/outgoing-emails.md

 ---
 # Configure outgoing emails

-You can enable and disable outgoing emails for each environment from the [!DNL Cloud Console] or from the command line.
-Enable outgoing emails for integration (and staging for Starter only) environments to send two-factor authentication or reset password emails for Cloud project users.
+You can enable and disable outgoing emails for integration (and staging for Starter only) environments from the [!DNL Cloud Console] or from the command line.
+Enable outgoing emails to send two-factor authentication or reset password emails for Cloud project users.

 By default, outgoing emails are enabled in Production and Staging (Pro only) environments.
 However, the **[!UICONTROL Enable outgoing emails]** setting may appear disabled in the environment settings regardless of status until you set the `enable_smtp` property through the [command line](#enable-emails-in-the-cli) or [Cloud Console](outgoing-emails.md#enable-emails-in-the-cloud-console).

 Updating the `enable_smtp` property value by [command line](#enable-emails-in-the-cli) also changes the [!UICONTROL Enable outgoing emails] setting value for this environment on the Cloud Console.

+>[!NOTE] Enabling/disabling the **[!UICONTROL Enable outgoing emails]** setting will not enable/disable emails in the Pro Staging or Production environments.

 {{redeploy-warning}}